Guest Post by Willis Eschenbach [See update at the end.]

 I first got interested in climate science around the turn of the century because of the increase in serial doomcasting regarding some rumored upcoming Thermageddon™.
 So I started with the basics, by learning how the poorly-named “greenhouse effect” was keeping the earth far warmer than the temperature of the Moon, which is at the same distance from the sun.

 However, along the way, I read that the best estimate of the warming over the entire 20th century was on the order of 0.6 degrees Celsius.
 When I read that, I thought … “Whaa … less than one degree???
-All this fuss and the temperature has changed less than one degree?”
+All this fuss and the temperature has changed much less than one degree?”

 I was surprised because of my experience repairing machinery which had a governor, and my experience with solar energy.
 I viewed the climate as a giant solar-driven heat engine, wherein the energy of the sun is converted into the ceaseless movement of the atmosphere and the ocean working against the brake of friction against the mountains and shores and the endless turbulent losses.